-I’ve been in more than a few relationships where I’ve had doubts about how much I was really into the other person.
+I’ve been in a few relationships where after the initial excitement wore off, I had doubts about how much I was really into the other person.
 This is a common problem with many friends I’ve talked to.
 Breaking up can be so messy and painful that sometimes we just keep going with the relationship, even if we know we’re not right for each other.
-But this isn’t doing anyone any favors, especially the person you’re with.
+But really this isn’t doing anyone any favors, especially the person you’re with.

 So, I’ve tried to develop some tests to determine whether I’m really into someone or not.
 Take a look at these items and see if they apply to your relationship.

 If you’re not really into someone, the best thing to do may be to break it off and let them find someone who really is.

 Note, I’m not a relationship expert!
 I’m just someone trying to figure things out based on past successes and failures (and I’ve read quite a few books on the subject in my research).
 With that said, here is a checklist I came up with to help you decide whether you’re really into someone or not.

 1. You are not eager to share the news of your relationship with the world

 When I’m with someone who I really adore, and if she is also into me, I want to tell everyone.
 I want to post it on Facebook, tell my friends, and basically shout it from a mountaintop!

 Now, it’s not always wise to actually do all of these things, but it’s a really good indicator of how you really feel about someone.
 Are you eager to tell your friends and family about this person?
 Or, do you find yourself hiding the fact that you’re going out with them?